oceanprotocol/docs/discover/faq.md

 <summary>Does the OCEAN token also have governance functionality?</summary>

 During the Ocean DAO grants program (2021-2022), the Ocean token was used for community voting and governance.
-Currently there are no governance functions associated with the Ocean Token.
-In the future, when there is broader adoption of the Ocean technology and a vibrant community and ecosystem has formed around Ocean, further options for community governance with the Ocean token will be explored.
+Currently, there are no governance functions associated with the Ocean Token.
+In the future, when there is a broader adoption of Ocean technology and a vibrant community and ecosystem has formed around Ocean, further options for community governance with the Ocean token will be explored.

 </details>